Aiven-Open/klaw/.github/PULL_REQUEST_TEMPLATE.md

 Resolves: #xxxxx

 # What kind of change does this PR introduce?
-(Bug fix, feature, docs update, ...)

 - [ ] Bug fix
 - [ ] New feature
 - [ ] Refactor
 - [ ] Docs update
+- [ ] CI update

 # What is the current behavior?